objectbox/objectbox-sync-examples/tasks/README.md

 - [client-go](./client-go/): a Go command-line app

+- [client-swift](./client-swift/): an iOS and macOS app written in Swift

 You can run multiple clients concurrently and on any number of devices.

 ## A few notes on the Data Model